 Aside from being a businessman, I am also a Professor in the Martial art of Jiu-jitsu.
-My friend asked me if I could teach a self defense class to the blind at Criss Cole Vocational school for the blind on Sundays.
+A blind friend years ago asked me if I could teach a self defense class to the blind at Criss Cole Vocational school for the blind on Sundays.
 I agreed, and taught for years to the blind, and sponsored grants for them to become Martial arts students that could train with others who are not legally blind.
 I learned more about hardships, emotional pain, and hopelessness from others that are legally blind.

 Photo: Texas School of the Blind thank you letter to William and Chandra’s annual self defense clinic

 We also support our Blind Veterans of the Armed forces.
-We try to reach out to veterans, blind veterans, or disabled Veterans.
+We reach out to veterans, blind veterans, or disabled Veterans.
 We support our veterans whether it is a lunch, a donation, discussing chronic pain, ptsd, or any form of morale support.
 We are thankful for the Blind veterans letter to us:

 Legal blindness occurs through three main ways: